 The Himalayan range is still growing

-The Indian tectonic plate is still moving which makes the Himalayas rise by about 5 mm every year.
+The Indian tectonic plate is still moving which makes the Himalayas rise by 5 to 10 mm every year.

 The Himalayas are the center of spirituality in Hinduism and Buddhism

 There are plenty of Hindu and Buddhist spiritual sites in the Himalayas e.g. Badrinath, Mount Kailash, etc. It is the spiritual energy added to the beauty of the Himalayas which makes the Himalayas extra special.

 The Himalayas are home to many unique species of flora and fauna

 There are numerous exotic species of flora and fauna found across the Himalayas.
 Some of them are strictly unique to the Himalayan region e.g., Deodar cedar, Himalayan tahr, Himalayan brown bear, etc.

 The Himalayan range supports more than 50 million human population

 Various indigenous tribes have been living in the Upper Himalayas for centuries.
 In the lower hills, many big cities thrive.
 For instance, in India, Dehradun which has a population of about 1 million is located in the Shivalik hills subrange.

 The Himalayan range has the largest ice deposition after the poles.

 Open Google maps and turn on the satellite view, and you will notice the largest ice deposition after the poles is in the Himalayan region.

 There are 3 divisions of the Himalayan range – the Sivalik Hills, the Lower Himalayan Range, and the Greater Himalayas.